Z3TA/webide/README.txt

 -----------------------------------------------------
 # Where is the program ?
 which python

-# Copy it to the user home dir
+# Edit server.js and add the program and dependencies to be mounted when a user logs in

 # What libs are used ?